NBISweden/Knox-ePouta/README.md

-# Successful demonstration of cross-border use of secure cloud
+# Successful cross-border extension of secure cloud

 This branch contains the Latex source code of the publication submitted to ...